Oxsomi/core3/README.md

   - Buffer manipulation such as compares, copies, bit manipulation,
     - Encryption (aes256gcm), hashing (sha256, crc32c), cryptographically secure PRNG (CSPRNG).
     - Buffer layouts for manipulating buffers using struct metadata and a path.
-  - List, CharString, CharStringList and CDFList.
+  - GenericList, CharString, TList (Makes Lists such as ListCharString, ListU32, etc.) and CDFList.
   - Error type including stacktrace option.
   - Time utility.
-  - Vectors (mathmetical) such as F32x2, F32x4, I32x2, I32x4.
+  - Vectors (mathematical) such as F32x2, F32x4, I32x2, I32x4.
   - For more info check the [documentation](docs/types_docs.md).
 - OxC3_formats: deps(OxC3_types)
   - A library for reading/writing files.
 Currently only for BMP and oiCA/oiDL (proprietary zip-style formats).